 - All chemicals, including all kitchen detergents and cleaning agents, must be kept out of the reach of children in a locked or high cupboard.
 Many kitchens have cleaning materials under the sink for convenience but they are still accessible to children.
 While it is ideal for children to be always supervised in a kitchen, this does not always happen and harmful materials should therefore be locked or kept out of reach.
 The same applies for bathrooms and toilet facilities. - All substances must be clearly labelled.
 The label contains essential information about the product, including warnings and what to do in an emergency.
 If a label falls off a container, either re-attach it so that the information is clear, or safely discard the container.
-It is extremely dangerous to have unlabelled containers in the kitchen, bathrooms or sheds. - Obtain a Material Safety Data Sheets (MSDS) for each substance from the product manufacturer.
+It is extremely dangerous to have unlabelled containers in the kitchen, bathrooms or sheds. - Obtain a Material Safety Data Sheet (MSDS) for each substance from the product manufacturer.
+This is a legal requirement in any workplace for employees such as ministry staff and other employed lay or administrative staff.
 The MSDS provides more detailed health and safety information on the substance.
 Keep these in a folder marked 'Material Safety Data Sheets' where the containers are stored (e.g. on the inside of a cupboard door).
 There is also an Australian website www.msds.com.au, where, for a fee, you can obtain MSDS for many common household chemicals.